PackagePages/LaravelPackage.com/docs/10-events-and-listeners.md

 }﻿
 ```

-## Testing the Event/Listener cascade
+## Testing the Event/Listener Cascade

 Earlier we faked the `Event` facade, but in this test we would like to confirm that an event was fired that led to a handle method on a listener and that eventually changed the title of our `Post`, exactly like we'd expect.
 The test assertion is easy: just assume that the title was changed after creating a new post.
 We'll add this method to the `CreatePostTest` feature test: